 One of the Company's subsidiaries, Alro S.A., is party to a long-term electricity supply contract which carries embedded derivatives which are bifurcated in accordance with IAS 39.
-The fair value of these embedded derivatives as of 31 December 2014 is USD 22.5 million and the impact on the income statement of the change in fair value in 2014 was USD 44 million (loss).
+The fair value of these embedded derivatives as of 31 December 2015 is USD 4.2million (asset) and the impact on the income statement of the change in fair value in 2015 was USD 15.6 million (loss).

 As the valuation of group's derivative financial instruments is based on models that use both observable and unobservable inputs, there is significant measurement uncertainty involved in this valuation.
-In addition, during 2014 significant modifications to the electricity supply contract (and consequently to the embedded derivatives) were agreed with the supplier, resulting in corresponding modifications to the valuation model used.
 As a result, the valuation of these instruments was significant for our audit.

 Given the complexity of the instrument, the valuation is done by the subsidiary with the help of an external expert, based on a model using Monte Carlo simulations.
-Because of the long term nature of the contract and the optionality's included, there is significant range of the possible outcomes.
-We involved our valuation specialist to review the reasonableness of the assumptions and inputs in the valuation and to perform an independent valuation of the embedded derivatives, running our own model and comparing the results obtained.
-We concluded that our test indicate that the results of the company's valuation are reasonable and appropriate.
+Because of the long term nature of the contract and the optionalities included, there is significant range of the possible outcomes.
+We involved our valuation specialists to review the reasonableness of the assumptions and inputs in the valuation and to perform an independent valuation of the embedded derivatives, running our own model and comparing the results obtained.